#TXSTJOURNALISM

 Journalism Careers

-With a strong foundation in journalism principles, critical thinking, and adaptability, Texas State journalism students carve out successful careers in various sectors, from traditional news outlets to cutting-edge digital media enterprises.
+With a strong foundation in journalistic principles, critical thinking, and adaptability, Texas State journalism graduates build successful careers across sectors, from traditional newsrooms to emerging digital media.

 Journalism Degree Courses Overview